zmnpl/twad/README.md

 # twad - terminal wad launcher

+## Launch **classic DOOM** with a **classic** retro style terminal user interface

-If you love classic __DOOM__ and want to manage modern source ports to play it along with the plethora of maps, skins and gameplay mods then **twad** is for you.
-At it's core **twad** lets you set up a multitude of WAD file combinations, store and launch them with a couple of key strokes.
+If you love classic __DOOM__ and want to manage modern source ports to play it along with the plethora of maps, skins and gameplay mods then **twad** is for you. **twad** lets you set up a multitude of WAD file combinations, store and launch them with a couple of key strokes.
 It is light weight and fast to use.
 If your are living in the termninal you'll feel right at home.
-Though, even if you are on Windows, double-click and get an intuitive, simplistic and fast retro style user interface to manage your ripping and tearing.
+Though, even if you are on Windows, double-click and get an **intuitive**, **simplistic** and **fast retro style** user interface to manage your ripping and tearing.

-## Start **classic DOOM** with a **classic** retro style terminal user interface

-Twad let's you stay in the terminal and on your keyboard as long as possible until you decide to **rip and tear**.
-Simple as that.
-Needless to say that this mostly was designed for *nix systems.
+## Compatibility

+***twad*** mostly was designed for *nix systems.
 However, meanwhile I've added some OS-sensitive behaviour and cross compiled for Windows.
 Actually it works quite well.
 So...

 ## Now with experimental **Windows support**